🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 WordPress Speed Optimization: How to Reduce HTTP Requests

-When optimizing website speed, some testing tools always prompt us to reduce the number of HTTP requests.
-Beginners may not know how to reduce these requests, so Naibabiji here introduces methods to decrease the number of HTTP requests for a website.http请求数Taking the homepage of the Naibabiji website as an example, the number of requests is 75.What is an HTTP request?The HTTP protocol defines how a web client requests web pages from a web server and how the server delivers web pages to the client.
-The HTTP protocol adopts a request/response model.
-The client sends a request message to the server, which includes the request method, URL, protocol version, request headers, and request data.
-You can understand it this way: if the browser does not send a request to the server, the server will not know to transmit files to your browser for display.
-The more requests there are, the longer it takes to display the content.How to check the number of website requests?Taking Chrome as an example, open a webpage, right-click and select Inspect (CTRL + SHIFT + I), then click the Network tab in the tool interface that appears.
+When optimizing website speed, various testing tools often suggest reducing the number of HTTP requests.
+Beginners may not know where to start, so Naiba here introduces methods to reduce the number of HTTP requests for a website.http请求数Taking the Naibabiji website homepage as an example, the number of requests is 75.What is an HTTP request?The HTTP protocol defines how a web client requests a web page from a web server and how the server delivers the web page to the client.
+The HTTP protocol uses a request/response model.
+The client sends a request message to the server, which contains the request method, URL, protocol version, request headers, and request data.
+You can understand it this way: if the browser does not send a request to the server, the server won't know to transmit files to your browser for display.
+The more requests there are, the longer it naturally takes to display the content.How to check the number of website requests?Taking Chrome as an example, open a webpage, right-click and select 'Inspect' (CTRL + SHIFT + I), then click the 'Network' tab on the tool interface that appears.
 Refresh the webpage to see the relevant information.

 The simplest method to reduce the number of HTTP requests

-Merge CSS and JS filesA quick search online will yield many methods on how to merge CSS and JS files.
-Various caching plugins usually include this feature, for example,WP Rocket WP ROCKET合并css文件Note: The fine print below mentions that it is not recommended for sites already using HTTP/2.
-This is why Naibabiji does not enable CSS and JS compression.
+Merge CSS and JS filesA quick online search will yield many methods teaching you how to merge CSS and JS files.
+Various caching plugins usually also include this feature, for example,WP Rocket WP ROCKET合并css文件Note: The fine print below mentions it's not recommended for sites already using HTTP/2.
+This is also why Naibabiji has not enabled the CSS and JS minification feature.
 For the differences between HTTP 2.0 and HTTP 1.0, you can refer toZhihu article.
-After enabling the CSS and JS merging feature, test withgtmetrixand you will notice a significant improvement in scores.
-However, if your website server already uses HTTP 2.0, deliberately merging files just for a higher score is not advisable.
+After enabling the CSS and JS merging feature, test withGTmetrix.
+You'll notice a significant improvement in the score.
+However, if your website server already uses HTTP 2.0, merging files specifically for a higher score is not a wise move.

 Manual methods to reduce the number of HTTP requests

-Although it was mentioned above that sites using HTTP 2.0 do not need to merge CSS and JS files for the sake of scores, it does not mean there is no need to reduce HTTP requests.
+Although mentioned above, sites using HTTP/2.0 don't need to merge CSS and JS files just for a better score.
+However, this doesn't mean there's no need to reduce HTTP requests at all.
 To make the website faster, we can still manually streamline some HTTP requests.
-(Of course, if the website is already fast, this optimization is purely for perfectionists.)
+(Of course, if the website is already quite fast, this optimization is purely for the sake of perfectionism.)

 1. Use Image Sprites

 This is a CSS technique where multiple small images used on your website are combined into a single image and then called via CSS code.
-As shown in the image below, one image can serve 14 icons, reducing 13 HTTP requests:css图像精灵For how to use image sprites, you can refer tow3school's article
+As shown in the image below, one image can serve 14 icons, reducing 13 HTTP requests:css图像精灵For the usage of image sprites, you can refer tothe article on w3school

 2. Delete unnecessary images